ShamikaK/Analysing-fata-police-shootings-in-US-team-project-/README.md

 #### Goal Description

  - To analyse and visualise relationships between the independent variables (like gender, location, arms age etc.) and the shooting incident.
-We can also explore incidents at different granularities like city or state or the arm used.
+We will explore incidents at different granularities like city or state or the arm used.
- - To identify correlation between independent variables (if any).
+ - To identify correlation between independent variables.
- - To predict (using ML if possible) some dependent variables in the dataset based on the independent variables.
+ - To predict (using ML) some dependent variables in the dataset based on the independent variables.
- - To combine with other datasets to draw deeper conclusions, for e.g. Population dataset (new addition)
+ - To combine with other datasets to draw deeper conclusions, for e.g. Population dataset

 #### Part 1